 The program must include a plan from the department or coordinator for how student achievement of the approved interdisciplinary learning outcomes will be assessed.

+Please note, The General Education Committee interprets Step 5 as allowing Interdisciplinary Studies to cross with Experiential Learning.

 Experiential Learning